miikko/DatasetAPI-Back/README.md

    ##### DELETE

    Deletes the dataset with an id that matches the specified URL parameter (:id) if one exists.
 Users can only delete datasets that they themselves have posted (same account).
+Upon successful request, the server will respond with an empty 204 response.

   #### /datasets/:id/:format